dee-me-tree-or-love/SLOG/README.md

 #### Technical detail

 The data is saved using Firebase.
-*Thanks StackOverflow for answering so many of my questions :D *

 ### Contact